 Where in Britain do pine martens live?

-Between 2015 and 2017, the VWT translocated 51 pine martens from Scotland to mid-Wales, leading to the re-establishment of a viable marten population in Wales.
-Between 2019 and 2021, Gloucestershire Wildlife Trust in partnership with Vincent Wildlife Trust and Forestry England, translocated 35 pine martens to the Forest of Dean in Gloucestershire.
+Between 2015 and 2017, VWT translocated 51 pine martens from Scotland to mid-Wales, leading to the re-establishment and subsequent spread of a viable marten population in Wales.
+Between 2019 and 2021, Gloucestershire Wildlife Trust, in partnership with VWT and Forestry England, translocated 35 pine martens to the Forest of Dean in Gloucestershire.

 What habitat do pine martens use?